 Many of our followers on Facebook have shared superb photos and fascinating tales with us over the years.
 This one though, shared by Tammy from Canada, is one of the most compelling of them all.
 The story of a single mom conquering her fears and making her dreams of living in Calabria come true.

 I'll let Tammy share her story in a moment but I just wanted to add that I've often visited Calabria and I remember a particular visit a while back.
-We stayed at the amazing Villa Paola near Tropea and I can tell you I too fell in love with this ancient land.
-A land where time seems to stand still and the Italy of yesteryear is still going strong.
+We stayed at the Sunset Tropea and I can tell you that I too fell in love with this ancient land.
+A land where time seems to stand still and the Italy of yesteryear is still going strong

-Particularly inland you'll discover villages undiscovered by tourism, where locals greet you with a warmth and friendliness that few other parts of this world can match.
+Particularly inland, you'll find villages undiscovered by tourism, where locals greet you with a warmth and friendliness that few other parts of the world can match.

 I set my 7 year plan into motion.. that being to establish a comfort level with the Italian culture during many visits- until my youngest son was finished secondary school in Canada and I could finally follow my dream/heart and head and relocate my life to Italy.

 To fast forward a few years and past much drama, life takes its twists and turns and as I sat with a little more than a year to go before my son would finish his secondary school, I was faced with a decision - to step forward in the dream or to let it sit and focus on a less curious life in Canada.
 I chose to step forward in the dream.